seancorfield/honeysql/README.md

 WHERE ((f.a = ?)
 AND (b.baz <> ?))
 OR ((? < ?)
 AND (? < ?))
 OR (f.e IN (?, ?, ?))
 OR f.e BETWEEN ?
 AND ?
 GROUP BY f.a, c.e
 HAVING ? < f.e
-ORDER BY b.baz DESC, c.quux, f.a NULLS FIRST
+ORDER BY b.baz DESC, c.quux ASC, f.a NULLS FIRST
 LIMIT ?
 OFFSET ?
 "